thinkerelwin/social-app-fullstack/README.md

 - **Dark mode:** ease on your eyes.
 - **A test environment that is ready to use:** have a basic E2E and unit test cases, and you can get an E2E code coverage report with 'npm run cypress:coverage'(need to run E2E test once to collect the data).

+  *p.s.
+Cypress v13 is not fully compatible with vite v5 yet, you need to restart Cypress to change the testing type, or you will encounter an error otherwise*

 ## User Story

 - Can register a new user by clicking the "sign up" text on the bottom left corner of the login page